Low-cost Quadrature Optical Interferometer: Experimental setup

 \section{Experimental setup}

 Having established a theoretical summary of operative principles, we proceed to a description of the physically realized setup.
-Figure \ref{top_build} shows a 3D CAD rendering and summary photograph of the device, which we constructed according to the Fig.~\ref{schematic} schematic and mounted atop a 12" $\times$ 6" aluminum plate.
-As can be seen in Fig.~\ref{top_build}(a), the system's finite optical path length difference between its two interferometer arms gives it the potential of being used to measure the thermal expansion coefficient of the aluminum plate or, alternatively (if the thermal expansion coefficient of aluminum is known) as a high-resolution temperature sensor.
+Figure \ref{top_build} shows a 3D CAD rendering and summary photograph of the device, which we constructed according to the Fig.~\ref{schematic} schematic using a $12'' \times 6''$ sheet of 1/4-inch thick aluminum as a base plate.
+As can be seen in Fig.~\ref{top_build}(a), the system's finite optical path difference between its two interferometer arms gives it the potential of being used to measure the thermal expansion coefficient of the aluminum plate, or alternatively (if the thermal expansion coefficient of aluminum is known) as a high-resolution temperature sensor.

-Because the primary goal of this manuscript is to report on the limits of how inexpensively a polarization-based optical quadrature interferometer can be constructed, it is important to lay out a detailed analysis of components and costs.
+Because the goal of this manuscript is to report on the limits of how inexpensively a polarization-based optical quadrature interferometer can be constructed, it is important to lay out a detailed analysis of components and costs.
 Table \ref{partslist} summarizes this information in the form of a parts list.
-The individualized merits of each of these different components are then discussed in turn.
+The individualized merits of each of these different components are discussed in turn below.